 - Contributing to training and education programmes for health care professionals

-- Supporting the fundraising work of The Alzheimer Society of Ireland particularly our corporate partnerships ambassador roles for events such as the Camino Fundraising Trip.
+- Supporting the fundraising work of The Alzheimer Society of Ireland and ambassador roles for significant campaigns such as Tea Day

 The IDWG is involved in many wide and varied pieces of work that are outlined below.
-If you are interested in working with the IDWG, please complete and return this Request for Engagement to Clodagh Whelan, Advocacy Engagement and Participation Officer email@example.com
+If you are interested in joining the group , please contact Saoirse Kelly, Advocacy Engagement and Participation Officer at [email protected]

 Steering groups that members currently sit on include the following:

-- a number of Steering Groups being led out by the National Dementia Office Steering Groups including: Diagnosis, Post Diagnosis Pathways and Memory Technology Resource Rooms.
+- Steering Groups being led out by the National Dementia Office including training development

 - National Dementia Cafe Project co-ordinated by Engaging Dementia

-- Understand Together a public support, awareness and information campaign aimed at inspiring people to stand together with people who have been affected by dementia.
+- Dementia; Understand Together, a public support, awareness and information campaign aimed at inspiring people to stand together with people who have been affected by dementia.
 You can find out more about the campaign here

 - Involvement of people living with dementia – The group collaborated with The Centre for Economic and Social Research on Dementia at NUI Galway and The Alzheimer Society of Ireland on Hear Our Voice!
 Guidelines for Involving People with Dementia in policy, advisory, consultation and conference activities.
 You can find more information HERE and read the guidelines HERE